Causal Document-Grounded Dialogue Pre-training: Ethical Statement

 \section{Ethical Statement}

 This paper constructs a new pre-training dataset for DocGD, and we discuss some related ethical considerations here.
 First, in regards to intellectual property, the Wikipedia corpus and Reddit dump used as data sources are both freely available for research use, with the Wikipedia corpus shared under the CC BY-SA 3.0 license\footnote{\url{https://creativecommons.org/licenses/by-sa/3.0}} and the Reddit dump shared for research purposes~\cite{baumgartner2020pushshift}.
 Second, we have taken measures to control potential risks by ensuring that the texts in Wikipedia do not contain private information.
 Additionally, we have ensured that the conversation data from Reddit does not include any personal information and that the topics discussed are public and harmless.
-Lastly, we note that the dataset construction procedure is fully automated and does not involve manual annotation, thereby eliminating any potential risks related to worker treatment.
+Third, for human evaluation on the downstream Doc2Dial task, we hire five annotators to score 400 instances in total.
+The hourly pay is set to 15 US\$ per person, higher than the local statutory minimum wage.